the-dext/the-dext.github.io/_posts/2021-11-06-aws-lambda-with-onion-architecture-pt1.md

 publish: true
 tags: C# AWS Lambda Domain-Driven-Design
 ---
-In this post I'm going to try and document my experience of learning AWS Lambda with c# and applying Onion Architecture to my .net solution.
+In this post I'm going to try and document my experience of learning AWS Lambda with C# and applying Onion Architecture to my .net solution.

 Although I have used Onion Architecture many times on my types of project I have never written any AWS Lambda before and I had never seen any examples where this architecture is used.
 Most examples of Lambda seem to be just 'Hello World', so I decided to try it out myself and create this post to document it.
 Because I'm new to AWS, a seasoned practitioner might find some room for improvement in some of the things I've done.